Nitinchouhan-45/voice_assistant/README.md

 # voice_assistant
-it is an voice assistent
+it is an voice assistent which weak up by saying friday.